jb753/turbigen/src/turbigen2/CLI.md

-**One directory is one run.** Artefact names are fixed, so two configs run in one directory would collide; avoiding that is the user's business, and `sample` writes a directory per member precisely so that it never happens by accident.
+**One directory is one run.** Artefact names are fixed, so two configs run in one directory would collide; avoiding that is the user's business, and `batch` writes a directory per member precisely so that it never happens by accident.

 `design` never writes and needs no flag saying so; `report` always writes,